mikependon/RepoDB.NET/pages/releases/core.md

 - Optimized the DbRepository to use the IDbConnection Extended Operational Methods.
 - Removes the DbRepository property at `BaseRepository` class.
 - Made the DbRepository and `BaseRepository` Disposable.
-- Introduced quoting on Fields and Tables when composing SQL Statements (via SqlDbStatementBuilder).
+- Introduced quoting on Fields and Tables when composing SQL statements (via SqlDbStatementBuilder).
 - Documented the ConnectionPersistency, [DeleteAll](/operation/deleteall), InlineInsert, InlineMerge, InlineUpdate and Truncate operations.